A CORNISH FORAGING WALK

 Common Sorrel (Rumex acetosa) a.k.a.
 Sour Dock – Grows throughout the meadows and hedgerows in Cornwall.
 This is fresh tasting and brimming with oxalic acid, which is also found in rhubarb, has a beautiful taste of sharp apple peel.
 You can eat the leaf and stem fresh in salads, or can be cooked like spinach.

 Sea Beet (Beta vulgaris ssp. maritima) – a wild sea spinach, the young leaves are delicious when cooked.

 Rock Samphire (Crithium maritimum) – As this grows in costal regions, the leaves retain salt so there is no need for extra seasoning.
 Eat raw in salads, steam or simmer in water for about eight minutes, this is crunchy and has a lovely carrot flavour.

 Spear Leaved Orache (Anriplex hastata) – Thrives in salty habitats, so plentiful around Cornwall.
 The leaves can be cooked and eaten as greens, or added to soups and casseroles, but are best eaten when tender and young or can be rather bitter.

 Sea Weeds – Seaweeds contain more minerals than any other vegetable.
 We tried Pepper Dulse, Red Dulse, and Sea Lettuce

-After the walk, we made a fire on the beach, which obviously involved some skilled architectural work in the construction!
-We cooked a beautiful vegan lunch of scrambled tofu, wild greens and barbeque veg, washed down with Stauart’s handmade elderflower fizz.
+After the walk, we made a fire on the beach, which obviously involved some skilled architectural work in the construction.
+We then cooked a beautiful vegan lunch of scrambled tofu, wild greens and barbecued veg, washed down with Stuart’s handmade elderflower fizz.
 This was a wonderful day that reminded us yet again how much we love our lives in Cornwall.